purplebite/netcheck-api/README.md

 1. Ping: To check the reachability of an IP address
 2. TCP port scan: To conduct a TCP port scan on a specific port of an IP address
 3. Access point verification: To check the availability of access points
+4. Speedtest: To measure the available internet speed

 ### Ping Endpoint